-I. Topsoil salvaged from the existing site may be used provided that it meets the standards as set forth in these specifications.
+Topsoil salvaged from the existing site may be used provided that it meets the standards as set forth in these specifications.
 Typically, the depth of topsoil to be salvaged for a given soil type can be found in the representative soil profile section in the Soil Survey published by USDA-SCS in cooperation with Maryland Agricultural Experimental Station.

-II.
 Topsoil Specifications - Soil to be used as topsoil must meet the following i.
-Topsoil shall be a loam, sandy loam, clay loam, silt loam, sandy clay loam, loamy sand.
-Other soils may be used if recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
+Topsoil shall be a loam, sandy loam, clay loam, sitt loam, sandy clay loam, loamy sand.
+Othe soils may be used if recommended by an agronomist or soil scientist and approved by the appropriate approval authority.
 Regardless, topsoil shall not be a mixture of contrasting textured subsoils and shall contain less than 5% by volume of cinders, stones, slag, coarse fragments, gravel, sticks, roots, trash, or other materials larger than 11/2" in diameter.

 ii.
-Topsoil must be free of plants or plant parts such as bermuda grass, quackgrass, Johnson grass, nutsedge, poison ivy, thistle, or others as specified. iii.
-Where the subsoil is either highly acidic or composed of heavy clays, ground limestone shall be spread at the rate of 4-8 tons/acre (200-400 pounds per 1,000 square feet) prior to the placement of topsoil.
+Topsoil must be free of plants or plant parts such as bermuda grass, guackgrass, Johnsongrass nutsedge, poison ivy, thistle, or others as specified.

+iii.
+Where the subsoil is either highly acidic or composed of heavy clays, ground limestone shall be spread at the rate of 4-0 tons/acre (200-400 pounds per 1,000 square feet) prior to the placement of topsoil.
 Lime shall be distributed uniformly over designated areas and worked into the soil in conjunction with tillage operations as described in the following procedures.
 For sites having, disturbed areas under 5 acres:

-Place topsoil (if required) and apply soil amendments as specified in 20.0 Vegetative Stabilization - Section I - Vegetative Stabilization Methods and Materials.
+i.
+Place topsoil (if required) and apply soil amendments as specified in 20.0 Vegetative Stabilization - Section ! - Vegetative Stabilization Methods and Materials.

-II.
 For sites having disturbed areas over 5 acres:

 i.
-On soil meeting Topsoil specifications, obtain test results dictating fertilizer and lime amendments required to bring the soil into compliance with the following:

-a. pH for topsoil shall be between 6.0 and 7.5.
-If the tested soil demonstrates a pH of less than 6.0, sufficient lime shall be prescribed to raise the pH to 6.5 or higher.

-b.
-Organic content of topsoil shall be not less than 1.5 percent by weight c.
-Topsoil having soluble salt content greater than 500 parts per million shall not be used.

-d.
-No sod or seed shall be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit dissipation of phyto-toxic materials.
+On soil meeting Topsoil specifications, obtain test results dictating fertilizer and lime amendments required to bring the soil into compliance with the following: a. pH for topsoil shall be between 6.0 and 7.5.
+If the tested soil demonstrates a pH of less han 6.0, sufficient time shall be perscribed to raise the pH to 6.5 or higher b.
+Organic content of topsoil shall be not less than 1.5 percent by weight. c.
+Topsoil havina soluble salt content greater than 500 parts per million shall not be used d.
+No sod or seed shall be placed on soil which has been treated with soil sterilants or chemicals used for weed control until sufficient time has elapsed (14 days min.) to permit ii.
+Grades on the areas to be topsoiled, which have been previously established, shall be maintained, albeit 4" - 8" higher in elevation. iii.
+Topsoil shall be uniformly distributed in a 4" - 8" layer and lightly compacted to a minimum thickness of 4".
+Spreading shall be performed in such a manner that sodding or seedine can proceed with a minimum of additional soil preparation and tillage.
+Any irregularities in the surface resulting from topsciling or other operations shall be corrected in order to prevent the formation of depressions or water pockets. v.
+Topsoil shall not be placed while the topsoil or subsoil is in a frozen or muddy condition, when the subsoil is excessively wet or in a condition that may otherwise be detrimental to proper grading and seedbed preparation.

-Note: Topsoil substitutes or amendments, as recommended by a qualified agronomist or soil scientist and approved by the appropriate approval authority, may be used in lieu of natural topsoil.
+Note: Topsoil substitutes or amendments, as recommended by a qualified agronomist or soil scientist and approved by the appropriate approval authority, may be used in lieu of natural topsoil. ii.

-ii.
 Place topsoil (if required) and apply soil amendments as specified in 20.0 Vegetative Stabilization - Section I - Vegetative Stabilization Methods and Materials.